AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 Condition A. NASDAQ Composite OR S&P 500 records at least one single-session move of -3% or worse inside the window.
 A move of -3% in a single trading session is, by historical reference, a once-or-twice-a-year event on these indices during ordinary conditions.
 The base-rate frequency of -3% sessions during equivalent non-signature four-month windows is roughly 0.6 per window.
 The 3.0x lift figure implies the conditional frequency inside the signature is closer to 1.8 per window, materially raising the probability of at least one such session firing.

-This is the discipline that separates a calibrated forward call from a general forecast.
+This is the discipline that separates a forward call from a general forecast.
 A general forecast lets the forecaster claim partial credit for partial outcomes.
-A calibrated forward call commits to a binary check with a stated threshold, and the forecaster takes the public verdict either way.
+A forward call commits to a binary check with a stated threshold and the forecaster takes the public verdict either way.

 Section 5.
 Reconciliation commitment